MIchaelMainer/MIchaelMainer.github.io/_posts/2020-07-10-BlackHillsTrip.md

 The beauty of the yellowstone river valley, the ranches, Bark beetles.
 Cool drive up.
 Trying out the panorama feature on our phone.
-THe handoff.
+The handoff.
 Driving out and loving the landscapes of Montana and the fast highways.
 It evokes romatic images of living in the rural west.

 ## Black Hills of South Dakota